justnas03/SGU_QuarantineCampDatabase_ADBS/README.md

 5. Put files into "htdocs" folder in XAMPP installation location
 6. Type localhost/1csdlnangcao into your browser.
 *Alert: Maybe your path of htdocs folder is different from mine.
 So localhost/<path-to-your-htdocs-to-1csdlnangcao>
+* PDF PRINTER MAYBE NOT WORKING DUE TO LACK OF 'dompdf' FOLDER